Top 5 Seasonings for Ground Beef: How to Use Them for Maximum Flavor

 How to Use These Seasonings Like a Pro

-2. Mix Gently: Avoid over-mixing, which can make the meat tough.
-Just combine until evenly distributed.
+2. Mix Gently: Avoid overworking the meat to prevent toughness; combine just until evenly distributed.

 • Mexican Fiesta: Cumin + chili powder + smoked paprika + garlic powder + lime zest

-• Asian Fusion: Soy sauce + ginger powder + sesame oil + green onion
+• Asian Fusion: Soy sauce + ginger powder + sesame oil + green onions

 • American Classic: Black pepper + paprika + Worcestershire sauce + garlic salt